kurkurzz/Twitter-Auto-Tweet/README.md

 # Twitter Auto Tweet
- Automatically tweet daily using Python and Selenium.
+ Automatically tweet daily using Python and Selenium without using Twitter API.

-**Take Note** : The steps below is to run the bot in linux environment.
+**Take Note** :
+- The steps below is to run the bot in linux environment.
 If you know how to do the same in Windows environment can make a pull request.
+- The driver in ```drivers``` folder is only for linux, for windows, download from https://sites.google.com/a/chromium.org/chromedriver/downloads
  ## Steps to create this bot
  <br>